Knowledge Base Sections ▾

 Setting up JoinGonka Gateway in ZCode: GLM for tokens

-JoinGonka Gateway is a gateway to the decentralized Gonka network with two native protocols: OpenAI-compatible /v1/chat/completions and Anthropic Messages /v1/messages.
-For ZCode, this means it connects directly to both custom provider fields without proxy layers.
-The economics are pay-per-token: no 5-hour windows, no ×3 peak multipliers, and no single parallel request limit; consumption is visible in the dashboard in real-time, and the gateway does not store prompt content.
+JoinGonka Gateway — a gateway to the decentralized Gonka network with two native protocols: OpenAI-compatible /v1/chat/completions and Anthropic Messages /v1/messages.
+The economy is pay-per-token: no 5-hour windows, ×3 peak multipliers, or a limit of one parallel request; consumption is visible in the dashboard in real-time, and the gateway does not store the content of prompts.

 | Step | Action |